About the Regional Development Authority

 Katie Selden – Chair

-Katie is the principal at Lourdes Catholic School, a native of Bettendorf who graduated from Bettendorf High School and the University of St. Thomas (B.A in Elementary Education and Catholic Studies) and St. Mary's University of Minnesota (M.A. in Educational Administration).
-Her 25 years in education have included teaching elementary and middle school students, leading as a Dean of Students at Assumption High School, and as a Lecturer at St. Ambrose University in the Teacher Education Program.
+Katie is the principal at St. Joan of Arc Catholic School, a native of Bettendorf who graduated from Bettendorf High School and the University of St. Thomas (B.A in Elementary Education and Catholic Studies) and St. Mary's University of Minnesota (M.A. in Educational Administration).
+Her 26 years in education have included teaching elementary and middle school students, leading as a Dean of Students at Assumption High School, and as a Lecturer at St. Ambrose University in the Teacher Education Program.
 Her passion for the community has offered opportunities to volunteer as a Client Advocate at the Women’s Choice Center, participate as a member of the Family Museum Board of Trustees, as a committee member at the Quad Cities Community Foundation, as a member of the Piranhas Swim Team Board, as an active USA Swimming Official, plus serve in various ministries at St. John Vianney and Lourdes Catholic Church.
-She resides with her husband and 3 daughters in Bettendorf.
+She resides with her husband and youngest daughter in Bettendorf; her twins are sophomores at the University of St. Thomas and Saint Mary's College at Notre Dame.

 Stacey joined Twin State in July 2024, bringing with him an Associate of Applied Science (AAS) degree in Electronics Engineering from ITT Technical College in Nashville, Tennessee.
 Prior to this role, Stacey developed expertise in business management, operational management, project management, and leadership through his work at a manufacturing company in the Quad Cities.
 At Twin State, he works closely with the Client Service Delivery and Program Teams, overseeing planning, procurement, and project execution to meet client demands.
 Stacey and his wife, Adrienne, live in the Quad Cities and enjoy spending time with their granddaughters.
 They are avid football fans, especially supporting the Tennessee Vols and the Tennessee Titans.